Characterizing stochastic cell cycle dynamics in exponential growth: Results

 \section{Results}

 In this section, we will derive the expressions for a large number of statistics relevant for describing an exponential culture.
 We will first derive expressions for the statistics in the deterministic model and then the stochastic model.
-In Tab.~\ref{tab:def}, we provide a summary of the notation.